signalscorps/file2stix/docs/extractions-sightings-mode.md

 Sightings mode assumes the reports being ingested contain observables seen in your organisation.
 Generally speaking, this mode should only be used if uploading a log line or similar that you want to convert to a STIX 2.1 Sighting Object.

-This mode will extract the same things as when Analysis mode is used ([see Analysis Mode](/extractions-analysis-mode.md)), however, will include the addition of STIX 2.1 Sighting SRO.
+This mode will extract the same things as when Sightings mode is used ([see Sightings Mode](/extractions-analysis-mode.md)), however, will include the addition of STIX 2.1 Sighting SRO.

 #### STIX 2.1 Sighting SRO